 If you have a little time to research, you can make big savings by splitting your food shop across different stores.
 Multibuy deals, offers, and so on can help to reduce your weekly shopping bill, but you can make even bigger savings if you switch supermarkets entirely.
 Aldi and Lidl are particularly brilliant during the festive season, when they stock all kinds of brilliant continental treats at low prices (hello, Lebkuchen and Stroopwafels!) as well as cheap own-brand versions of pricey essentials like washing powder and dishwasher tablets.
 If you simply must buy recognisable brands, check for deals and offers on a website like MySupermarket.
 And don't forget Amazon Fresh, if you're lucky enough to live in an area that offers the service.

 2. Use Your Loyalty Points Carefully

 A lot of people save up their loyalty card points for festive food shopping trips, and while it is amazing to watch the cost of your shopping drop, you can often make those points go even further if you're clever.
-Nectar often runs its Double Up deal in the run-up to Christmas, when you can exchange your points for vouchers worth twice the usual value to spend in certain departments.
-This includes toys, homeware, electricals, entertainment, clothing, seasonal items, and Taste the Difference wine and spirits.
-So whether you want to buy gifts, decorate the tree, or stock up the drinks cabinet, do it during this time and you'll get twice the value.
-Tesco Clubcard has a "clubcard boost" program, offering extra value when you use points at partners like Cineworld, Figleaves, and Pizza Express.
+Nectar often runs its Double Up deal before to Christmas, when you can exchange your points for vouchers worth twice the usual value to spend in certain departments.
+In 2019 it's taking place from the end of October to mid-November.
+You'll apparently need to go online or use the Nectar App to be able to participate.
+Tesco Clubcard has a "clubcard boost" program, offering extra value when you use points at partners like Cineworld, Goldsmiths jewellers, and Pizza Express.

 3. Set a Present Budget With Friends and Family